-It is recognized that the interests of providing quality Police protection for the Village of Bensenville will best be served by establishing procedures to provide an orderly method for the Village Board and representatives of the patrolmen employed by the Bensenville Police Department to discuss and resolve matters of salary, economic fringe benefits, and related working conditions.
-The Village of Bensenville ("Village") therefore recognizes the Metropolitan Alliance of Police Bensenville Police Chapter #165 ("the Chapter") as the sole and exclusive bargaining representative for all sworn full-time peace officers in the rank of Patrolman, excluding all other employees, including, but not limited to, all sworn peace officers above the rank of Patrolman, any employee holding the position of Police Chief, all part-time or temporary employees, any employees excluded from the definition of "peace officer" as defined in subsection 1603(k) of the Illinois Public Labor Relations Act (as it existed on January 1, 1991), all civilian employees, all non-Police Department employees, and all other managerial, supervisory, confidential, professional, and short-term employees as defined by the Act (as it existed on January 1, 1991).
-The Chapter shall be the sole and exclusive bargaining agent for all full-time sworn peace officers as described herein, regardless of whether assigned to public safety duties, or designated as Police Officer (hereinafter "officer").
-This Agreement is made by and between the Village and the Metropolitan Alliance of Police Bensenville Police Chapter #165 for and on behalf of all full-time sworn patrol officers employed by the Village and sets forth the parties' complete agreement on wages and other terms and conditions of employment upon execution of this Agreement through December 31, 2018.
+It is recognized that the interests of providing quality Police protection and other public safety services, including an enhanced public safety program, the Village of Bensenville will best be served by establishing procedures to provide an orderly method for the Village Board and sergeants employed by the Bensenville Police Department to discuss and resolve matters of salary, economic fringe benefits, and related working conditions.
+The Village of Bensenville ("Village Board") therefore recognizes the Metropolitan Alliance of Police, Bensenville Police Sergeants, Chapter #166 (hereinafter referred to as the "Union"), as certified by the Illinois Labor Relations Board, as the sole and exclusive bargaining representative for all full-time sworn peace sergeants in the rank of sergeant ("officers" or "employees"), excluding all other employees, including but not limited to, all sworn peace officers above or below the rank of sergeant, any employee holding the position of Police Chief or Deputy Police Chief, all part-time or temporary employees, any employees excluded from the definition of "peace officer" as defined in subsection 1603(k) of the Illinois Public Labor Relations Act, all civilian employees, all non-Police Department employees, and all other managerial, supervisory, confidential, professional and short-term employees as defined by the Act.
+This Agreement is made by and between the Village and the Union for and on behalf of all full-time sworn sergeants employed by the Village and sets forth the parties' complete agreement on wages, hours, economic fringe benefits and other terms and conditions of employment upon execution of this Agreement through December 31, 2026.